nci/gsky/install/README.md

 OpenJPEG is an open-source JPEG 2000 codec written in C language.
 It has been developed in order to promote the use of JPEG 2000, a still-image compression standard from the Joint Photographic Experts Group (JPEG).
 Since April 2015, it is officially recognized by ISO/IEC and ITU-T as a JPEG 2000 Reference Software.

-`NOTE: The above link appears to be an older version that has been archived.
+``NOTE: The download link appears to be an older version that has been archived.
 Their latest release has a different tar structure.
-The current ‘build_deps.sh’ is unable to use that archive.
-It is not known whether we specifically need the presumably older release.`
+It is not known whether we specifically need the presumably older release.``

 ------------